monde-sistemas/pusher-http-delphi/README.md

 ```
 TPusherServer.Create('app_id', 'app_key', 'secret', 'you_host.pusher.com');
 ```
-The default value is `api.pusherapp.com` which is the pusher.com http endpoint, but you can also use it wih a [poxa](https://github.com/edgurgel/poxa) server hosted in you own server.
+The default value is `api.pusherapp.com` which is the pusher.com http endpoint, but you can also use it with a [poxa](https://github.com/edgurgel/poxa) server hosted in your own server.

 ### Secure Connections / SSL